polkadot-fellows/RFCs/text/000x-assethub.md

 The change doesn't impact compatibility.

 ## Unresolved Questions
 - Determining the optimal new deposit amount that reduces the barrier to entry while preventing state bloat remains a subject for debate.
-What is the balance that allows for inclusivity without compromising the network's efficiency and security?
+What balance allows for inclusivity without compromising the network's efficiency and security?

 ## Future Directions and Related Material